Toutouwai/ImageFileDependencies/README.md

 # Image & File Dependencies

+A module for ProcessWire CMS/CMF.
 Allows Image and File fields to be used in inputfield dependency selectors.
 Note: prefix field names with an underscore in your dependency selectors.

 ## Usage